Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Event Series: Other Initiative Events

-Join us for a book talk with Fiona Cunningham in conversation with Evan Medeiros to discuss her forthcoming book, Under the Nuclear Shadow: China’s Information-Age Weapons in International Security (2025).
+Fiona Cunningham joined Evan Medeiros to discuss her forthcoming book, Under the Nuclear Shadow: China’s Information-Age Weapons in International Security (2025).
 Among states facing the dilemma of fighting limited wars, only China has given information-age weapons such a prominent role.
 China has chosen to rely on offensive cyber operations, counterspace capabilities, and precision conventional missiles to coerce its adversaries, to substitute for relying more on its nuclear weapons.
 Fiona Cunningham will share how her book examines this distinctive aspect of China’s post–Cold War deterrence strategy, developing an original theory of “strategic substitution.”
 Drawing on hundreds of original Chinese-language sources and interviews with security experts in China, Cunningham’s research provides a rare and candid glimpse from Beijing into the information-age technologies that are reshaping how states gain leverage in the twenty-first century.

-This is event is co-sponsored by Georgetown University's Initiative for U.S.-China Dialogue on Global Issues and Asian Studies Program in the School of Foreign Service.
+This event was co-sponsored by Georgetown University's Initiative for U.S.-China Dialogue on Global Issues and Asian Studies Program in the School of Foreign Service.

 Featured